ddhartma/Sparkify-Project/README.md

     - Rename churn with label
     - Return model dataframe **df_model**

 - The following feature set seems to be promising with regard to predict 'churn' (for further information please take a look into the notebook of this repo).
-Each feature is a column within an Apache Spark DataFrame.
+Each feature is placed in an Apache Spark DataFrame (col1 = userId, col2 = feature).
 Each row contains the feature data for one unique user.
     - **gender**: The gender of the user
     - ***membership_duration***: The duration of the membership
     - ***total_num_songs_played***: The total number of songs played